Non-English versions of The Simpsons: French

 Up to a certain point, the animation of the show was not changed, and what is written in English appears in English, either subtitled in French or spoken by a character in French, in the two French versions.
 One important exception is the blackboard joke at the beginning of each episode.
 While the France version kept the original English, translating in the subtitles, the Quebec version changed the writing on the board directly to French.
 However, for later episodes of the Quebec version, other text was changed as well, such as movie titles ("Cosmic Wars" became "La guerre de l'espace" [Space War] in the episode "Co-Dependents' Day").

 In July 2007 Matt Groening said in an interview on Late Night with Conan O'Brien that the actor (Phillippe Peythieu) who does the voice of France French Homer says "T'oh!" instead of Homer's trademark "D'oh!".
 This comes from the actor misreading the line the first time he did Homer's voice and has been that way ever since.
 In the France version of the show, many other catch phrases are also translated: Bart's "Eat my shorts" becomes "Va te faire shampouiner" ("Go shampoo yourself", similar to "go to hell").
 When Homer tries to throttle Bart, his phrase "Why you little..." becomes "espèce de sale petit..." (literally "you dirty lil'...").
 This version also has its popular catchphrases, to translate some terms that in the original versions are not catchphrases.
 Thereby, instead of "Oh my god!", Homer says "Ouh pinaise!", a deformation of "Oh punaise!"
 (Oh darn!), a watered-down form of the expletive "Oh putain!"
 (Oh damn!).
 "Oh pinaise!" is in French as much essential to characterize Homer as "D'oh" is in English.
 Homer is also unable to pronounce some terms like "bibliothèque" (library) and says "bibiliothèque".
 These catch phrases are translated in the Canadian French version as well: "Eat my shorts" becomes "mange de la crotte" ("eat shit") while "Why you little..." becomes "mon p'tit verrat" ("you little brat").

 Gérard Rinaldi, who replaced Michel Modo (who died in 2008 and who notably voiced Krusty, Chief Wiggum, Dr. Hibbert, Mr. Burns, and Principal Skinner), was himself replaced by Xavier Fagnon after his death in March 2012.
 Régine Teyssot voiced nearly every secondary female and child character.

+In August 2025, Corus Entertainment declined to renew its rights to commission the Quebec dub for broadcast on Télétoon for season 36 onwards.
+Bell Media eventually reached an agreement with 20th Television parent Disney Entertainment to take over that role for broadcast on Noovo, whose predecessor TQS had previously commissioned the Quebec dub through the end of season 14, beginning in September 2026.
+Difuze, the dubbing studio that had most recently handled the series for Corus, continues in that capacity for Bell, using the same voice talent.